legal-i/agent-example/README.md

 }
 ```

-After subscribing, the Agent can listen for events by creating event listener methods.
+After subscribing, the agent can listen for events by creating event listener methods.
 Annotate methods with the `@EventListener` annotation and specify the event class as the method parameter.

 ```